austinjaney/Obsidian/Microsoft/Delete Azure AD Users.md

 Install-Module AzureAD
 ```

-## Command to connect to microsoft online using modern auth
+## Command to connect to Microsoft online using modern auth

 ```powershell
 Connect-MsolService